 Every thing seemed to favour this new undertaking.
-The colonial government, and most of the planters and managers promoted the instruction of their slaves; and these attended the sermons in considerable numbers, showing much apparent eagerness to be instructed; so that during the first year twenty were admitted to baptism.
+The colonial government and most of the planters and managers promoted the instruction of their slaves; and these attended the sermons in considerable numbers, showing much apparent eagerness to be instructed; so that during the first year, twenty were admitted to baptism.
 In the sequel, however, it became evident, that many of them were more solicitous to have the external rite performed, than desirous to be made partakers of renovation of heart and life by faith in Jesus.
-A serious and critical illness which repeatedly attacked brother Church, obliged him to return to England in 1803.
-The death of Mr. Hamilton, and several other gentlemen, who had been the chief supporters of the mission, connected with other unfavourable circumstances, afterwards rendered it necessary to suspend this mission.
-Between fifty and sixty Negroes had been baptized by our brethren, during their residence in this island.
-(Brethren's History, Vol. iv. p.
-31-36; and 473-475.
-Per.
-Acc.
-Vol. i. ii. and iii.)
+A serious and critical illness, which repeatedly attacked brother Church, obliged him to return to England in 1803.
+The death of Mr. Hamilton and several other gentlemen, who had been the chief supporters of the mission, connected with other unfavourable circumstances, afterwards rendered it necessary to suspend this mission.
+Between fifty and sixty Negros had been baptized by the Brethren during their residence in this island.